Nokkethadhoorathu Kannum Nattu: Remakes

 A Tamil remake was made by Fazil himself as Poove Poochooda Vaa, in which Nadhiya Moidu and Padmini reprise their roles.
 Mohanlal's role was done by S. V. Shekhar.
 The film was a commercial success.
-It was also remade in Telugu as Muddula Manavaraalu (1986), directed by Jandhyala.
+It was also remade in Telugu as Muddula Manavaraalu (1986), directed by Jandhyala and in Hindi as Paayal (1992).

 Sequel

 Fazil once planned to make a sequel for the film, which did not materialise.
 He had a plot of Girly after the operation and Sreekumar searching for her.
 He said in an interview with Vanitha.